6 Diabetes Burnout Symptoms That Are Vital to Catch Now!

 You’re Not Lazy—You’re Human

-This isn’t about motivation.
-It’s about capacity.
-Your emotional bandwidth is stretched too thin.
+This isn’t about motivation, instead it’s about your capacity.
+Your emotional bandwidth is stretched too thin, but that’s totally fixable.

 Burnout is reversible.
 But you need to address the root cause, not just slap on a motivational quote and soldier on.